Walgreens The Thread

 What should you eat (and avoid eating) while you breastfeed?

 Lots of moms wonder about caffeine and breastfeeding.
 It's generally safe for most women to consume some caffeine while breastfeeding, but caffeine intake should be limited to two cups of caffeinated beverages (coffee, tea or soda) per day.
-It’s best to avoid drinking caffeine within two hours of a feeding.

 Can you drink while breastfeeding?